The lawyers advancing aren't better than you.

 You have.
 That’s why they hired you.
 Partnership and equity run on a deeper game that nobody inside the firm can teach you.
 They work for The House.

-YOU’RE IN ROOM.
+YOU’RE IN THE ROOM,

-BUT NOT WINNING THE WORK.
+BUT NOT WINNING THE WORK

 You attend.
 You show up.
 You follow up after every event.
 But somehow, nothing is adding up, and you’re understandably frustrated.

 Negotiation, litigation, child care situation — you handle it all.
 But asking for business without seeming "salesy?"
 You freeze.
-Same situation if you want to take up space or claim what’s should be yours.

 WAIT A MINUTE.
-THEY CHOSE HIM?

 Not better than you.
 Not more senior.
 But they know something about how this game works that no one taught you.